abraxabooks/csdpe/README.md

 All source code is provided AS-IS without any warranty of any kind.
 You may not re-publish the source by any means, including posting on the Internet.

-This relates to the book: C# Design Pattern Essentials, by Tony Bevis Published by: Ability First Limited
-Available from: http://abraxabooks.co.uk in the UK and from Amazon worldwide
+This relates to the book: C# Design Pattern Essentials, by Tony Bevis.
+Published by Ability First Limited.
+Available from http://abraxabooks.co.uk in the UK and from Amazon worldwide.